jamwaffles/jamwaffles.github.io/_drafts/huanyang-linuxcnc-2.7-speed-control.md

 - A computer running LinuxCNC 2.7+ with at least one USB port
 - A USB ↔ RS-485 converter.
 I got one on eBay for less than a fiver.
 - Huanyang VFD
-- Two core signal (light gauge) wire to hook up between the VFD and converter
+- Two core signal (light gauge) wire to hook up between the VFD and converter.
+I used one of the twisted pairs out of an ethernet cable.

----

-My Notes

-- You can sort of control the speed using [crappy PDM like this](http://wiki.linuxcnc.org/cgi-bin/wiki.pl?VFD_Digital/Analog_Interface)
-- VFD has an RS-485 bus
-- Get a USB ↔ RS-485 converter for dirt cheap on eBay.
-Mine looked like this:
-	- Pic
-- VFD is not modbus compliant but...
-- Someone wrote a HAL component [in this forum thread](http://www.cnczone.com/forums/phase-converters/91847-software.html)
-- Now this HAL component is **bundled with LinuxCNC**, so no more fucking about with compiling modules.
-Docs [here](http://linuxcnc.org/docs/html/man/man1/hy_vfd.1.html)
-	- The signal names it produces are modified from the original in that thread, however, but the command is actually documented now.

----

 # VFD configuration